 Q. ‘I’m really excited about my food idea, but the food sector is new to me and I don’t know all the things I need to do or how to do them.’

 Take a look at our article “I want to launch a new food idea but need expert help’ which describes all the various stages in detail.

-Q. ‘I’m trying to understand all the things I need to include in my food labels, but I don’t know where to start.’
+Q. ‘I’m trying to understand all the things I need to include in my food labels and web site, but I don’t know where to start.’

 There are a myriad of regulations which govern the labelling of food, drink and health products.
 Many of these are product specific and relate to the presentation of messaging within your brand packaging and within your marketing material but I have in-depth knowledge of legislative requirements and can advise best process and how to prepare information for regulatory compliance and approval.

 In the UK, the Food Safety Agency governs the legislation originally set down when we were members of the EU and Trading Standards are responsible for enforcing the relevant regulations.
 In addition, the ASA enforces the Code of Advertising Practice legislation which relates to messaging on your website and broader marketing communication through social media channels for example.

-How much information you need to include on your packaging depends on whether your product is prepacked and designed for selling in retail or whether you are selling one to one from a market stall for example in which case you might be deemed to be a micro business and outside the scope of packaging legislation.
-It’s crucial of course that irrespective of where you are selling that any of the 14 major allergens that are present in your products (including those occurring by cross-contamination) are highlighted to consumers.
+How much information you need to include on your packaging depends on whether your product is pre-packed and designed for selling in retail or whether you are selling one to one from a market stall for example in which case you might be deemed to be a micro business and outside the scope of packaging legislation.
+It’s crucial of course that irrespective of what you are selling that any of the 14 major allergens that are present in your products (including those occurring by cross-contamination) are highlighted to consumers.

 Q. ‘Demand for my food product is outstripping supply and I need a solution to increase volume fast.’